SymfonyCasts/solid/sfcasts/blackfire-player.md

 blackfire-player run scenario.bkf
 ```

+And... it fails:

+> Curl error 60...

-And... it fails: curl error 60.
-If you Google'd this, you find out that this is
+If you Google'd this, you find out that this is an SSL problem - it's caused because
-an SSL problem - it's caused because or Symfony dev server uses a, sort of,
+or Symfony dev server uses a, sort of, self-signed certificate that blackfire-player
-self-signed certificate that blackfire-player doesn't like.
-The simplest solution,
+doesn't like.
+The simplest solution, which is ok since we're just testing
-which is ok since we're just testing locally - is to pass `--ssl-no-verify`
+locally - is to pass `--ssl-no-verify`

 ```terminal-silent
 blackfire-player run scenario.bkf --ssl-no-verify